web-id-fr/vito-deploy-review-app-action/README.md

             .github/workflows/deploy-script.stub
           sparse-checkout-cone-mode: false

-      # Optional: If you need to inject secrets in you .env file, you can use this
+      # Optional: If you need to inject secrets in your .env file, you can use this
       - name: "Replace env vars in local env stub file"
         run: |
           sed -i -e "s#SENTRY_LARAVEL_DSN=.*#SENTRY_LARAVEL_DSN='${{ secrets.SENTRY_DSN }}'#" .github/workflows/.env.stub